-What tracert does is show the time that it took to each of the servers sitting between you and the PPO server.
-In the above screenshot concentrate on the columns containing the numbers ending with ms (milliseconds).
-If the requests time out near the start of the list it likely indicates a problem with your ISP (ignore lines with asteriks in them (these are devices that do not respond to pings).
-If it times out in the middle of the list, it is likely a general problem on the internet.
-If it times out near the end of the list, it probably indicates a problem within our data centre.
+What tracert does is show the time that it took to each of the servers/devices sitting between you and the PPO server.
+In the above screenshot concentrate on the columns containing the numbers ending with ms (milliseconds) and ignore lines with asterisks in them (these are devices that do not respond to pings).
+If the requests are slow or times out near the start of the list it likely indicates a problem with your ISP.
+If it is slow or times out in the middle of the list, it is likely a general problem on the internet.
+The time outs at the end of the list is normal because we do not allow PINGS to our servers.

-Resolution: If we have not posted anything on Twitter and your ping test is longer than 500ms, make screen shots of the ping and tracert tests and send it to the PPO Support Desk.
+Resolution: If we have not posted anything on Twitter, make screen shots of the tracert tests and send it to the PPO Support Desk.

 3. The amount and complexity of data that is stored on your instance